Skip to main content

 Loss ratios report

-Written by Nurel Yilmaz
+Written by Sina Burghardt

-Updated over a week ago
+Updated over 3 years ago

 Note: The Loss Ratio Report is part of the Claims Dashboard or Fleet Dashboard and is therefore only available to our customers of the "Powerful Analytics" and "True Platform" packages.
 You'll find the Loss Ratio report at the bottom left of the menu under Claims Dashboard.